 Prevent User Experience Problems with Website Testing

 They say an ounce of prevention is worth a pound of cure, and the same holds true when it comes to website testing.
 Ideally, testing should occur prior to launching a new site, page or app so you can identify and correct defects before users find them.
 Unfortunately, many companies realize the value of website testing only after something has gone awry and visitors have been burned.

-Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third party QA team can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.
+Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third-party software testing company can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.

 Leave No Stone Unturned

 What types of website testing should QA teams perform to improve user experience?
 A complete, thorough testing and QA strategy should include the following:

 - End-to-end Testing – Verify operation of the entire site, from web pages and database to content management and API access with third-party services.